Personal Injury -- Plaintiff Law

 If someone else caused your injuries, you may not have to pay these costs yourself.
 Personal injury lawsuits can help determine who is at fault for your injuries and can require the person responsible, or in many cases their insurance company, to pay the bills for the injuries they caused.
 The money paid to you for injuries caused by someone else are called monetary damages.

-The rules for determining responsibility and damages vary from state to state, so it’s important to understand the basics of personal injury law here in Arkansas if you’re involved in a personal injury lawsuit.
+The rules for determining responsibility and damages vary from state to state.
+Whether you were injured in Bentonville, Little Rock, or Jonesboro, it’s important to understand the basics of personal injury law here in Arkansas if you’re involved in a personal injury lawsuit.

 One of the biggest questions a personal injury suit will try to answer is which party is liable, or responsible, for the injuries.
 Generally, there are three main categories that apply to personal injury cases: intentional harm, negligence, and strict liability.
 Each of these areas have specific elements that you’ll need to prove were met to collect damages in Arkansas.

 Cases of intentional personal injury harm most often occur with battery.
 To show that harm was intentionally caused for a battery case you’ll need to prove that the other person willingly committed an act that led to physical contact with your body, and that they did so intentionally.

 Intent, in cases like these, means that the other party either did something for the purpose of making contact with you, or they at least knew their actions would likely cause physical contact with you.
 If we use throwing a rock as an example, throwing it at someone because you want to hit them with it is intent, but so is throwing it in someone’s direction not necessarily wanting to hit them, but knowing it’s likely you will.